We were going to spend the next four days in Paris. “Have you heard of Paris Syndrome?” my niece asked me over the phone.

 “No. What is it?”

-“Well, many people when visit Paris say that it didn’t live up to their expectations.
+“Many people when visit Paris say that it didn’t live up to their expectations.
 So be mindful.
 Lower your expectations.”

-We stood in the line to get a taxi.
-The line was very long and taxis were coming in very slowly.
-After an hour later we decided to walk to the main road where we would be able to catch a cab quicker.
-We rolled our suitcases, walked to the front of a hotel and managed to hail a cab but in the next ten minutes it moved just ten inches and meter clocked up ten Euros.
+We stood in line to get a taxi.
+The line was long and taxis were coming in very slowly.
+After an hour later we decided to walk to the main road where we would catch a cab quicker.
+We rolled our suitcases, walked to the front of a hotel and managed to hail a cab, but in the next ten minutes, it moved just ten inches and the meter clocked up ten Euros.

 We waited for a seat to become available and placed an order for the best food in the house.
-By the time it arrived, it was mid night and we were starving.
-My husband had ordered a steak and I a chicken dish.
+By the time it arrived, it was midnight and we were starving.
+My husband had ordered a steak and I, a chicken dish.
 Both meals were massive.
 We were happy.
 This is going to be the best meal so far.

 It was the worst.

 Arc de Triomphe

 The next morning, we decided to walk to Arc de Triomphe, which was not far from our hotel.
 We walked on the Avenue de Wagram for half an hour, but there was no sign of the Arc.